spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 the image.
 This low-resolution background image is then median-filtered using a 3x3 pixel sample window to correct for local small-scale overestimates and/or underestimates.
 It should be noted these are configurable values.
 Our catalogs use these values deeming them to be the best for the general situation, but users can tune these values to optimize for their own data.
+To this end, users can adjust parameter values "bkg_box_size" and/or "bkg_filter_size" in the <instrument>_<detector>_catalog_generation_all.json files in the following path:
+/drizzlepac/pars/hap_pars/default_parameters/<instrument>/<detector>/.

 1.3: Source Identification with DAOStarFinder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We use the `photutils.detection.DAOStarFinder <https://photutils.readthedocs.io/en/stable/api/photutils.detection.DAOStarFinder.html>`_ Astropy tool to identify sources in the background-subtracted multi-filter detection image.
 Regions flagged in the previously created bad pixel mask are ignored by DAOStarFinder.
-This algorithm works by identifying local brightness maxima with a roughly gaussian distributions whose peak values are above a predefined minimum threshold.
+This algorithm works by identifying local brightness maxima with roughly gaussian distributions whose peak values are above a predefined minimum threshold.
 Full details of the process are described in `Stetson 1987; PASP 99, 191 <http://adsabs.harvard.edu/abs/1987PASP...99..191S>`_.
 The exact set of input parameters fed into DAOStarFinder is detector-dependent.
-The parameters can be found in the <instrument>_<detector>_catalog_generation_all.json files in the following path:
+The parameters can be found in the <instrument>_<detector>_catalog_generation_all.json files mentioned in the previous section.
-/drizzlepac/pars/hap_pars/default_parameters/<instrument>/<detector>/.

 2: Aperture Photometry Measurement
 ------------------------------------